Short description

 As day turns to evening, we'll witness a breathtaking sunset on the banks of the Tigris River—a truly magical experience.
 We'll then retire for the night in the city of Dohuk.

 Dohuk is a Kurdish city with a population of approximately 250,000.
-During our visit, we will explore the market and an ancient mosque located nearby, followed by an overnight stay in a city hotel.
+During our visit, we'll explore the vibrant local market and a nearby ancient mosque before returning to our hotel for the night.

 Day 4 Dohuk Reservoir, Blackstone Cave, One of Saddam's Summer Palaces, Inishky Cave, Amedi Ancient City, Erbil

-In the morning, we will drive north of the city to the Dohuk Reservoir, which was completed in 1988 to provide the area with water for irrigation.
+In the morning, we'll drive north of Dohuk to the reservoir, completed in 1988 to supply irrigation water to the region.

-Near the dam, we will visit the Zoroastrian Charsteen cave.
-Zoroastrianism was founded in the 6th century BC and was very popular in this area.
-Inside the cave, we will see signs carved into the walls that refer to the religion.
-The cave's roof is still covered in hardened soot from the fires that burned inside for many years.
+Near the dam, we'll visit the Zoroastrian Charsteen cave.
+Zoroastrianism, which originated in the 6th century BC, was once widespread in this area.
+Inside the cave, we'll see religious carvings on the walls.
+The cave's ceiling remains blackened with hardened soot from centuries of fires.

-In the nearby mountains, we will also visit one of Saddam's Summer Palaces.
-During his 24 years in power, the Iraqi president built nearly 60 residences.
-There are two of them in the Dohuk area, and we will visit the most impressive one located on the mountain.
+In the nearby mountains, we'll also explore one of Saddam Hussein's summer palaces.
+The Iraqi dictator built nearly 60 residences during his 24-year rule.
+Of the two palaces in the Dohuk area, we'll visit the most impressive one perched on the mountainside.

-Next, we will explore Inishky Cave, once inhabited by Neanderthals and later used as a field hospital.
-Nowadays, it serves as a restaurant.
+Next, we'll discover Inishky Cave, which has a fascinating history—first inhabited by Neanderthals and later repurposed as a field hospital.
+Today, it functions as a restaurant.

-We will visit the ancient city of Amedi, perched atop a high hill.
-Dating back to 2500 BC, Amedi was once part of ancient Assyria.
-The city offers breathtaking views of the surrounding area and, thanks to its natural water sources, remains an almost impregnable fortress.
-Amedi is one of the most fascinating places in Iraqi Kurdistan and is renowned for its tahini.
-In the evening, we return to Erbil for our overnight stay.
+Our next destination is the ancient city of Amedi, perched atop a high hill.
+Dating back to 2500 BC, this former part of ancient Assyria offers breathtaking views of the surrounding landscapes.
+Thanks to its natural water sources, Amedi has remained an almost impregnable fortress throughout history.
+It stands as one of the most fascinating places in Iraqi Kurdistan and is also renowned for its exceptional tahini.
+In the evening, we'll return to Erbil for our overnight stay.

 Day 5 Koya, Lake Dukan, Sulaymaniyah

-In Koya town we will visit the 18th-century caravanserai.
-The next stop will be Lake Dukan—Iraq's largest artificial lake—popular for fishing, boating, and various summer activities.
+In Koya town, we'll visit the 18th-century caravanserai.
+Next, we'll stop at Lake Dukan—Iraq's largest artificial lake—known for its fishing, boating, and various summer activities.

-Our journey continues to Sulaymaniyah, once the capital of the historic Kurdish principality of Baban.
-This city is not only an important economic center of Iraqi Kurdistan but also a cultural hub for Sorani-speaking Kurds.
-Since its founding, Sulaymaniyah has nurtured countless poets, writers, historians, politicians, scholars, and singers, making it one of Kurdistan's most remarkable cities.
+Our journey continues to Sulaymaniyah, formerly the capital of the historic Kurdish principality of Baban.
+This city serves as both an important economic center of Iraqi Kurdistan and a cultural hub for Sorani-speaking Kurds.
+Since its founding, Sulaymaniyah has produced numerous poets, writers, historians, politicians, scholars, and singers, making it one of Kurdistan's most culturally significant cities.

 Our final stop is the "Red Prison," now a museum.
-This prison-turned-museum symbolizes Saddam Hussein's attempts to exterminate the Kurds.
-Today, it houses a poignant collection of photos and artifacts of the Peshmerga fighters who battled against the Islamic State.
+This transformed facility stands as a powerful symbol of Saddam Hussein's campaign against the Kurds.
+Today, it houses a moving collection of photos and artifacts of the Peshmerga fighters who defended against the Islamic State.

 A highlight of the journey will be the breathtaking panoramic view of Sulaymaniyah from the Goizha Mountains.
-We'll drive up at sunset, when the landscape is bathed in golden light.
+We'll drive up at sunset to witness the city bathed in golden light.
 Our overnight stay will be in Sulaymaniyah.

 Day 6 Sulaymaniyah - Museum, Halabja, and Byara village on the Iran-Iraq border

-Before lunch, we'll visit the Sulaymaniyah Museum, home to Kurdistan's largest collection and Iraq's second-largest antiquities collection.
-It showcases numerous Kurdish and ancient Persian artifacts dating from 1792 to 1750 BC.
+Before lunch, we'll visit the Sulaymaniyah Museum, which houses Kurdistan's largest collection and Iraq's second-largest antiquities collection.
+The museum showcases numerous Kurdish and ancient Persian artifacts dating from 1792 to 1750 BC.

 Next, we'll journey to Halabja, a city near the Iranian border.
-Halabja is tragically known for the 1988 chemical attack by Saddam Hussein's regime, which claimed over 5,000 lives.
+Halabja is tragically known for the 1988 chemical attack by Saddam Hussein's regime that claimed over 5,000 lives.
 We'll explore the city and pay our respects at the memorial honoring the victims.
-General Ali Hassan al-Majid, infamously known as "Chemical Ali" and the main perpetrator of this atrocity, was executed in 2010.
+The main perpetrator of this atrocity, General Ali Hassan al-Majid—infamously known as "Chemical Ali"—was executed in 2010.

 Our final stop will be the Kurdish village of Byara, situated right on the Iran-Iraq border.
 This remote village features a small market selling souvenirs, primarily catering to Arab tourists.
-It's a rare destination for foreign visitors, offering a unique glimpse into border life.
+As a rare destination for foreign visitors, it offers a unique glimpse into border life.

 As evening falls, we'll make our way back to Erbil.